tutorial/AnalysisTutorial/source/MyAnalysis

 Root

-: This is where all of your C++ source files go, as
+: This is where most of your C++ source files go, as well as

-well as any private header files.
-A private header file is a header file
+any private header files.
+A private header file is a header file that

-that your users do not need to include, e.g. an interface definition
+your users do not need to include, e.g. an interface definition would

-would be a public header file while the actual implementation would be
+be a public header file while the actual implementation would be in a

 here, don’t worry about it for now.